Geowil/LMPGames_MagicSchools/README.md

 This is accomplished using two settings.
 The first is setting up primary and secondary skill tree configurations.

-In this plugin a "Primary School" is a school that the class can master, learn all of the spells contained with it.

-A "Secondary School" is a school that the class can not master and can only learn up to a specific point within the tree.
+A **Primary School** is a school that can be mastered by the class tree that has learned it.
+"Mastering" means that all of the skills configured in each tree can be learned by at least one of the classes within the class tree; this would normally be the last class in a class tree.

+A **Secondary School** is a school that cannot be mastered by any classes in a given class tree that has learned it.

+These are the intended usage for Primary and Secondary schools; enterprising game devs may find intersting ways to utilize these outside of their stated purposes.<br>

-The second setting are the Class Grade settings.
-These settings are used gate certain spells to certain tiers of classes.
+The second of the settings are the **Class Grade** settings.
+These settings are used gate certain skills to certain tiers of classes.
 For example, consider this class tree for mage:

 Mage, Warlock, Wizard

 You can configre the Mage to be a Grade 1 class, the Warlock to be a Grade 2 class, and the Wizard to be a Grade 3 class.
 Then, for each class grade you can configure the class progression for that class.
-In this way, you can prevent the Mage class from learning a spell that you would only like available to the
+In this way, you can prevent the Mage class from learning a skill that you would only like available to the
 Warlock or Wizard classes.

 Consider a Warlock class configured as a Grade 2 class and a skill tree configured like so: